 The Minnesota Emergency Medical Services for Children (EMS for Children or EMSC) Program was established in 1996 to help improve the pediatric emergency care infrastructure throughout Minnesota.

 EMS for Children is a federally funded statewide collaborative program between Children’s Minnesota and the Minnesota Emergency Medical Services Regulatory Board.

 We are dedicated to ensuring that all children and adolescents, no matter where they live or travel in our state, receive the best appropriate care in a health emergency.
 We accomplish this by promoting optimal care for pediatric acute illness and injury through prevention, advocacy, resources, and education, along with facilitating collaboration among families, EMS, hospitals, leadership, and community organizations.

 There are also regional coalitions, such as Heartland EMS for Children Coalition (HECC), which includes: Minnesota, Iowa, North Dakota, South Dakota, Nebraska and Kansas and Midwest EMSC, which includes: Minnesota, Illinois, Indiana, Michigan and Wisconsin.

 Program Manager, Chair of HECC & Midwest EMSC

-EMSC utilizes an Advisory Committee to advise program activity and achievement of federal Performance Measures in Minnesota.
+EMSC utilizes an Advisory Committee to advise program activity and achievement of federal Performance Measure #08.

 * Required per EMSC Performance Measure #08